• Skip to primary navigation

 Storage & Reheating Tips

-If you have leftovers, refrigerate them promptly in a covered container for up to three days.
+Refrigerate: If you have leftovers, refrigerate them promptly in a covered container for up to three days.
+I don’t recommend freezing coconut shrimp.

-Reheat individual portions in the microwave in thirty-second increments, stirring each time, until warmed through.
+Reheat: Individual portions can be warmed up in the microwave in thirty-second increments, stirring each time, until warmed through.
 Don’t overheat it.
-Larger portions can be warmed up in a skillet.
+Larger portions can be reheated in a skillet.

 Leftover Love